10th IOWA VOLUNTEER INFANTRY

 During the decade of the ‘70s, something went terribly wrong within the Crumly family.
 Firstly, on 3/29/73 in Greene Co., IA daughter Carrie died.
 Son Arthur, also in Greene Co., IA followed her in death on 1/15/75..To conclude bad matters, by 1880 Alfred and Matilda had divorced.
 Matilda would die 3/23/95 in Thomas Co., KS.

-An 1892 census for Bothell found Albert, Maggie along with daughter Eva May residing in Bothell, King County, WA.
+An 1892 census for Bothell found Alfred, Maggie along with daughter Eva May residing in Bothell, King County, WA.
 When and why they had moved west to the Pacific Northwest in general and, more specifically, the Puget Sound region is not known.
-By 1892, occupationally, Albert - following in his father's footsteps - was a minister.
+By 1892, occupationally, Alfred - following in his father's footsteps - was a minister.

 Alfred Crumly died in Bothell King County, WA of undisclosed causes on 4/22/09.
 Burial was/is in the Bothell I.O.O.F.
 (Pioneer) Cemetery.